-This DIY Magnolia Leaf Wreath Tutorial shares step by step instructions to create your own Magnolia Leaf Wreath with a Dollar Tree foam wreath form.
+This DIY Magnolia Wreath Tutorial shares step by step instructions for how to make a Magnolia Leaf Wreath with a Dollar Tree foam wreath form.

 Seriously, I will run out of doors to hang these wreaths on before I run out of time because they are so easy.

 *if you can’t find at the Dollar Tree, here is a similar option from Amazon.

 brought my 3 year old to the Dollar Tree with me.

 But the good news is that same 3 year old helped me pick the leaves, hey, he’s gotta earn his keep!OK, are you ready for this super intense tutorial?